About ITS Standards

 ITS ArchitectureDefines an architecture of interrelated systems that work together to deliver transportation services.
 An ITS architecture defines how systems functionally operate and the interconnection of information exchanges that must take place between these systems to accomplish transportation services.
 An architecture is functionally oriented and not technology-specific which allows the architecture to remain effective over time.
 It defines "what must be done," not "how it will be done."

-National ITS ArchitectureThe National ITS Architecture provides a framework for planning, defining, and integrating intelligent transportation systems.
+National ITS Reference ArchitectureThe National ITS Reference Architecture, also known as the Architecture Reference for Cooperative and Intelligent Transportation, provides a framework for planning, defining, and integrating intelligent transportation systems.
 It reflects the contributions of a broad cross-section of the ITS community (transportation practitioners, systems engineers, system developers, technology specialists, consultants, etc.).
 The Architecture represents a national consensus on the course that ITS development should take in the United States.

 Project ITS ArchitectureHigh-level design specifications based on national and regional standards and regional ITS needs.